Asthma

 Eczema can be mild, moderate or severe and treatment of the condition will depend on its severity.
 There is currently...

-In people allergic to dust mite, it is often not the mite itself but proteins in their droppings which cause the allergy.
-Each mite produces about 20 of these waste droppings every day and the droppings continue to cause allergic symptoms even after the mite has died.
+In people allergic to dust mite, it is often not the mite itself but proteins in their droppings which cause the allergy symptoms.
+Each mite produces about 20 of these waste droppings every day and they continue to cause allergic symptoms even after the mite has died.